Stunning websites. Freedom to create anything. The best choice for you. These are just a few of the claims Wix make on their website.

 Great support: the answers we got via live chat came fast and were super helpful.

-Great online store: Squarespace offers a whole range of ecommerce tools and even allows your to sell services through your website.
+Great ecommerce: Squarespace offers a whole range of ecommerce tools and even allows your to sell services through your website.

 Not the cheapest: Squarespace prices are higher than competitors.
 This can be especially intimidating as there is…